| name | goap-agent |

 Phase 3: Strategy Selection

 Choose execution strategy based on task characteristics.
-See execution-strategies.md for detailed guide.
+See the GOAP Agent documentation (../agents/goap-agent.md) for detailed execution patterns.

 Quick Strategy Guide